MakeMHz/makemhz-support/docs/03-xbox-hdmi/00-installation/02-xboxhd-legacy.md

 # XboxHD+ Legacy
-The XboxHD+ Legacy follows the XboxHD+ installation guide, expect for the alternative connects listed below for connecting the Legacy board.
+The XboxHD+ Legacy follows the XboxHD+ installation guide, except for the alternative connects listed below for connecting the Legacy board.

 :::danger
 Use 26AWG stranded wire for the 5V connection.
 The other connects can be made with wire-wrap.